-03 CI HARACTER No. Submitter Comment Submitter Administration Comment Recommended Modification 16 .
+03 CF 3 CHARACTER No. Submitter Comment Submitter Administration Comment Recommended Modification 76.
 Submitter proposes iconic public artwork in Mt Hawthorn Town Centre is the Pharmacy 777 wall next to the carpark on Scarborough Beach Road.
 The current street art appears uncoordinated, unrelated to the context and is screened by cars.
 The two-storey height of wall presents an opportunity to create a highly visible artwork that could cover a large portion of the wall surface above parked cars.
 Submitter 2 The City will considered these ideas as part of Item 3.1 Streetscape Audit.
 The City agrees there is potential to improve this murals visual appeal and connection with the local area but do not have funding available to allocate to the project this financial year.
 The City will consider upgrading this mural as part of Item 3.1 and will work with the Mt Hawthorn Hub and building owner this financial year to garner support for the project and identify a preferred artist and theme in order for the upgrade of the mural to be considered and potentially delivered in 2020/21.
-Recommended Modification to acknowledge that murals/street art will be explored as part of Item 3.1 Streetscape Audit.
-Recommended modification: Item 3.1 - Mount Hawthorn Town Centre incorporates the most greenery of the City's town centres and is well serviced by street furniture. but has the potential However, there is an opportunity to rationalise the location of existing street furniture and potential to accommodate additional planting, and furniture and streetscape improvements.
-To build on the extensive streetscape and identify opportunities to build on the streetscape and identify opportunities for additional planting, beautification, urban design improvements, street and and street furniture rationalisation and upgrades.
-Undertake a Streetscape Audit to determine opportunities for streetscape improvements.
-77. Submitter supports Item 3.3.
-Submitter 4 Noted.
+Recommended modification to acknowledge that murals/street art will be explored as part of Item 3.1 Streetscape Audit.
+Recommended modification: Item 3.1 - Mount Hawthorn Town Centre incorporates the most greenery of the City's town centres and is well serviced by street furniture. but has the petential However, there is an opportunity to rationalise the location of existing street furniture and potential to accommodate additional planting, and furniture and streetscape improvements.
+To build on the extensive streetscape upgrades delivered to date, an audit should be undertake to determine any current deficiencies in the streetscape and identify opportunities to build on the town center's inviting and green character including opportunities for additional planting, beautification, urban design improvements, street art and street furniture rationalisation and upgrades.
+Undertake a Streetscape Audit to determine opportunities for streetscape improvements additional planting new street furniture-and-street furniture upgrades.
 No modification required.
+11. Capitation Supports item 5.5.
+Gubillittei 4 Hotou.
+140 modification required.

-03 CH IARACTER No. Submitter Comment Submitter Administration Comment Recommended Modification ltem 3.4 Underground Power 78.
+03 CH IARACTER No. Submitter Comment Submitter Administration Comment Recommended Modification Item 3.4 Underground Power 78.
 Submitter does not support underground power because of the disruption it will cause to businesses along Oxford Street North.
 Submitters considers this a trivial matter and would prefer money spent elsewhere.
 Submitter 1 The City notes that Item 3.4 proposes the investigation of underground power and that the investigation will assess the pros and cons of undergrounding power to inform any decision to progress or not progress with implementation.
 No modification required.
 79. Submitter supports Item 3.4 and notes that the removal of the unattractive power poles is essential to allow trees in the verge zone to grow to their mature height and growth span.
 Submitter 2 Noted.
 No modification required.
 80. Submitter notes that underground power would cause months of disruption, potentially hurt businesses and is not a priority.
 Submitter 6 The City notes that Item 3.4 proposes the investigation of underground power and that the investigation will assess the pros and cons of undergrounding power to inform any decision to progress or not progress with implementation.
 81. Submitter supports Item 3.4.
 Submitter 4 Submitter 12 Noted.
-No modification required. ltem 3.5 Beautification of Lot 100 ~ · 82.
+No modification required.
+Item 3.5 Beautification of Lot 100 82.
 Remove Telstra from Oxford Street - Build a performance focused concert hall.
 Submitter 5 The City will raise this suggestions with Telstra when negotiating the beautification of this lot.
 No modification required.